 As guests of the Aria Budapest Hotel, we were treated to daily wine & cheese in the lobby.

-While live music filled the space, we enjoyed a variety of 6 local cheeses, bread, fruit and nuts to the tune of your selection from 4 local wines.
+While live music filled the space, we enjoyed a variety of 6 local kinds of cheese, bread, fruit, and nuts to the tune of your selection from 4 local wines.

 The environment of this occasion was casual, fun and a chance to sample some of the richest cheeses I’ve ever had my hands on.